Eco-Adventures, Parks & Gardens

 With an abundance of year-round outdoor activities, Wrightsville Beach is known for its stunning views and as the best beach in North Carolina to feel and stay healthy while traveling.
 Find scenic beauty and things to do along every waterway.
 From perusing island parks and gardens to birding adventures and taking a jog around the island’s scenic Loop, there are so many ways to get outdoors here.

 Bird and nature lovers should trek to the south end of Wrightsville Beach to discover the protected North Carolina National Estuarine Research Reserve.
 This far-south end of the beach is a favorite among many beach-nesting birds.
 Each summer, nesting shorebirds arrive to raise the next generation of chicks safely in a roped-off habitat that protects the area from human interference.
 This area of the beach is also home to the jetty at Masonboro Inlet.
 Lounge on the beach as you watch sailboats, yachts and fishing vessels coast in and out of the Intracoastal Waterway and Banks Channel.
 Gaze across the inlet to see the uninhabited Masonboro Island Reserve, which can be only be accessed and explored via kayak or on a boat tour.
 The unique positioning on the south end of the island makes it the perfect spot to take in both sunrise and sunset views, which are equally spectacular.
+Or, join Soundside Adventures each Tuesday for a free and guided eco-tour on the Carolina Runner to discover local nesting birds of the area.

 Take a break from the beach and head to the park.
 Wrightsville Beach Park is home to a large playground with plenty of space for children to climb, swing, spin and slide.
 The playground is equipped with a wheelchair swing and a variety of inclusive playground equipment, ensuring everyone is able to enjoy him or herself.
 The park comes to life in the summer months with weekly free concerts, a farmers' market, and family-friendly activities such as the annual Bark in the Park event.
 Visitors will also find fitness equipment, basketball courts, tennis courts, pickleball courts, picnic shelters and sports fields.